Last Updated on 04/04/2026

 Manjaro includes pre-installed desktop environments, graphical software managers, and automatic hardware detection, which aims to make it easier to use “out of the box” compared to its more technical upstream source, Arch Linux.

-Linux family: Arch LinuxArch
+Based on: Arch LinuxArch

 Get Manjaro here: https://manjaro.org/